LeeKwanChak/JobLog/README.md

 2. Clone the repository

 3. Environment Variable Setup

-For Backend:
+    For Backend
     * GEMINI_API_KEY: Your Google Gemini API key
     * DATASOURCE_USERNAME: PostgreSQL database username
     * DATASOURCE_PASSWORD: PostgreSQL database password
     * JWT_SECRET: secret key for JWT authentication
     * WEBDRIVER_CHROME_DRIVER_PATH: The absolute path to your ChromeDriver executable

-For Frontend:
+    For Frontend
     * VITE_API_URL: This variable defines the base URL for your backend API.

 4. Database Setup
 Ensure you have a PostgreSQL database named job-application-tracker-db created.